Beef-Up Kit - Improve Your Shed Security at Minimal Cost!

 A thief can simply use a crowbar, a screwdriver, or even the spade you left leaning against the side of the shed, to lever the hinges or the hasp or the staple away from the wood.
 You may have a good quality hasp & staple and a good padlock, but if they or the hinges are only fitted with wood screws, your property is not protected.
+(Note: Our HS1 Heavy Duty Hasp & Staple has 8 coach bolt fixings so it doesn't need help from the Beef-Up Kit, but that may still be relevant if the hinges on the same door are only fixed with wood screws!)

 The Beef-Up Kit provides a selection of fixings to help you replace some of the wood screws with coach bolts.
 If you have a coach bolt securing each side of each hinge, and coach bolts/machine screws securing each side of the hasp & staple, with a nut on the inside of the shed in each case, the fittings can no longer be easily torn from the wood.
 The thief no longer has an easy way into your shed (assuming you have a good quality hasp & staple and a decent padlock fitted and locked!).